commercetools/commercetools-sync-java/docs/usage/STATE_SYNC.md

 ````
 The result of the completing the `StateSyncStatistics` in the previous code snippet contains a `StateSyncStatistics`
 which contains all the stats of the sync process; which includes a report message, the total number of updated, created,
-failed, processed products, the missing parent of transitions and the processing time of the sync in different time units and in a
+failed, processed states, the missing parent of transitions and the processing time of the sync in different time units and in a
 human-readable format.
 ````java
 final StateSyncStatistics stats = stateSyncStatisticsStage.toCompletebleFuture().join();